Summer Scholars Program & Scholarships

-Participants learn about college academic course work, time management, college admissions, ACT/SAT preparation, college scholarships, and the financial aid process.
+Participants virtually learn about college academic course work, time management, college admissions, ACT/SAT resources, college scholarships, and the financial aid process.
 They also interact with faculty and staff, explore career options, and participate in community service activities.
-In addition to the academic benefits of the program, the scholars receive an increased awareness of current social and cultural issues and an opportunity to grow outside of the classroom by spending a week living at the Scott Residence Hall on UNO’s Pacific campus.
+In addition to the academic benefits of the program, the scholars receive an increased awareness of current social and cultural issues and an opportunity to grow outside of the classroom.

 In order to become a Summer Scholar at UNO, students must apply for admission and meet the following requirements: